You are currently browsing the tag archive for the ‘ergodic theory’ tag.

 is non-negative and not identically vanishing.

-If average
+If one considers a quadruple average

 in which